 Since then, Ed has become an attraction for children and adults in the far south Baltimore neighborhood.
 He’s so friendly that he can be seen going right up to the two people who eventually “kid”nap him.

-“We don’t know why they took her.
-We’re thinking they’re not going to hurt her.
+“We don’t know why they took him.
+We’re thinking they’re not going to hurt him.
 We hope they’re not.
-We just want her back, that’s all,” DeBarber said.
+We just want him back, that’s all,” DeBarber said.

 How do you “fence” a goat?